 Instructor: David G. Kay,

 Office hours: You are welcome to drop by my office at any time.
 If I'm there and not immersed in something else, I'll be glad to chat about the course or other topics.
-I will definitely be in or near my office on Tuesdays at 3:30 and Thursdays at at 10:00, when course-related matters will have first priority.
-Of course emergencies may come up, but I will try to give advance notice of any change.
+In particular, I will try to be available most days right after class, so let me know before we leave the classroom that you'd like to meet.
 I'll also be happy to make arrangements for other times during the week; "making an appointment" is no big deal (but if you make one, don't skip it without getting in touch).
-The quickest and most effective way to reach me is by electronic mail.
+The quickest and most effective way to reach me outside of class is by electronic mail (see below).

 Questions and announcements: You can